What to do if your car key fob stops working

-Motorists in a Tesco car park were left puzzled when their car key fobs stopped working.
-According to news reports, North Hertfordshire Police said it received a number of calls from people who couldn’t unlock their vehicles.
+Drivers in a supermarket car park were left puzzled when their car key fobs stopped working.
+According to news reports, North Hertfordshire Police said it received a number of calls from people who were unable to unlock their vehicles.

-This followed a similar incident in Kent, where shoppers were unable to open their cars.
+This followed a similar incident in Kent, where shoppers could not open their cars.
 At the time, a spokesperson for the RAC said: “These fobs work on a very low frequency, so radio masts shouldn’t interfere with them.

 “Things like CCTV cameras and baby monitors run on the same frequency, however, so it’s a common problem in town centres.”